tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 #### Line height

+##### Titles

-For *titles* typically 100% plus minus 10% depending on the font.
+For titles typically 100% plus minus 10% depending on the font.
 It does a good job of keeping the title tight and makes it feel like a title, a solid block.

+If you open it too much it feel amateur.

+##### Paragraphs

+Typically 120-144%.